How Physicians Can Make Their Money Go Further

 Bad money habits?
 A doctor.

-Doctors really tend to have bad money habits and sometimes it really is a matter of just acknowledging that you could do better.
+Doctors tend to have bad money habits and sometimes it really is a matter of just acknowledging that you could do better.
 From observations, doctors tend to fall into a variety of bad habit categories when it comes to spending their hard-earned dollars, unfortunately.

 Bad Physician Money Habits